argoproj-labs/argocd-operator/docs/usage/apps-in-any-namespace.md

 - Permissions are granted to namespaces matching the pattern `app-team-*`, such as `app-team-1`, `app-team-2`, etc.

-## Granting Permissions for All Namespaces
+## Enable application creation in all namespaces

 ```yaml
 apiVersion: argoproj.io/v1alpha1